-The Company has undertaken a process of reviewing compensation philosophy and policy for all managerial levels of the Company, including general managers and officers as a whole, including introduction of a PRSU Plan (see "Other Compensation Plans - PRSU Plan") in 2016, and the first issuance of RSUs and PSUs, in 2017, to Rob Wildeboer and Pat D'Eramo, as described below under "Elements of Compensation".
-The use of RSUs and PSUs has been broadened to other senior executive officers and other members of management in 2018 and 2019.
-The Company introduced the PRSU Plan to continue to align shareholder interests and management interests as part of its compensation philosophy described below.
+The Company has undertaken a process of reviewing compensation philosophy and policy for all managerial levels of the Company, including general managers and officers as a whole, including introduction of a PRSU Plan (see "Other Compensation Plans - PRSU Plan") in 2016, and the first annual issuance of RSUs and PSUs, in 2017, to Rob Wildeboer and Pat D'Eramo, as described below under "Elements of Compensation".
+The use of RSUs and PSUs has been broadened to other senior executive officers and other members of management in 2018, 2019, and 2020.
+In 2020, due to the financial impact of shutdowns related to the COVID-19 pandemic, no PRSUs were granted except to those who had reached their mandatory minimum share ownership requirements (described below) and who elected to receive some under the ESOP Plan.
+In 2019 and 2020, as noted above, the Company granted DSUs for the first time as a retention mechanism for certain executives approaching retirement.
+The Company introduced the PRSU Plan and the DSU Plan to continue to align shareholder interests and management interests as part of its compensation philosophy described below.

 The Company has developed and encourages an entrepreneurial culture and participation in the profitability of the Company both through direct profit participation and participation in the increased value of the enterprise reflected in the price of the Common Shares.
 As the Company's profits increase and its share price appreciates, an executive's compensation should increase, providing an alignment of shareholder-owner interests and management interests as value is created for both.
 If profits decrease or if share price depreciates, an executive's overall compensation will generally decrease to base levels.
+This was evident in 2020 during the COVID-19 pandemic.